EmptyBlueBox/Course2Note/README.md

 4. Install the dependencies.

-Create a conda environment and install the python dependencies using the following command:
+Create a conda environment and install the python dependencies:

 ```bash
 conda create -n course2note python=3.10